automata-network/docs/docs/1rpc/1rpc+/spec.md

     {"jsonrpc": "2.0", "error": {"code": -32051, "message": "Blocked by 1RPC: malicious address.
 See https://rules.1rpc.io/051"}, "id": 1}
     ```

-- #### AvengerDAO address scanning
+- ## AvengerDAO address scanning
     * Rule ID: 052
     * Rule Details: Users can configure a trust level for the accounts that the transaction is going to interact with, which will be used to compare with the [AvengerDAO Meter](https://www.avengerdao.org/docs/meter/consumer-api/Endpoints#data) result.
-1RPC+ will decode users' eth_sendRawTransaction request to deserialize the interactive addresses, and send these addresses to AvengerDAO Meter to validate their risk level and verify whether any of them is potentially malicious by using the trust level comparison, which should follow the AvengerDAO's Terms of Use.
+1RPC+ will decode users' eth_sendRawTransaction request to deserialize the addresses that the users interact with, and ensure that the trust score based on risk levels provided by AvengerDAO Meter satisfies the threshold specified by the user, which should follow the AvengerDAO's Terms of Use.
     * Support methods:
         * approve
         * setApprovalForAll